ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial2.md

 ### MergeContent

 1\.
 Add the MergeContent processor onto the NiFi graph.
 Connect AttributesToJSON to MergeContent processor.
 When the Create Connection window appears, select **success** checkbox.
-Click Apply.
+Click Add.

 2\.
 Open MergeContent configure properties tab and update the properties with the information listed in **Table 5**.
 For the Demarcator property, type `,` then press `shift+enter`.